 Dr. Kanaan is a board-certified sports medicine physician and regenerative medicine specialist.
 He is dedicated to providing comprehensive care to patients suffering from orthopedic pain in Raleigh, NC.
 When you schedule an appointment at Wake Non Surgical Ortho you will not just receive care from our highly-trained team of orthopedic specialists but also Dr. Kanaan himself.
-For more information, please contact our office at (919) 719-2270 and schedule
+For more information, please contact our office at (919) 719-2270 and schedule your appointment today!

 What is Stem Cell Therapy?

 The use of adipose tissue has taken on increasing importance in the field of regenerative stem cell therapy.
 It has recently obtained FDA clearance, but as of today, insurance companies are not covering this procedure.
 It makes use of the high stem cell density of adipose thought to be 1 out of every 100 cells.
 This technique utilizes mild mechanical forces in a closed system to produce micro fractured and purified adipose tissue graft which is ready to use in a variety of orthopedic and regenerative applications.

 Lipoaspirate is a type of autograft (from your own body), same-day stem cell therapy.

 This is VERY important.
 Many clinics are advertising stem cell injections, but are using amniotic stem cells (called an allograft).
 These are not only of lower quality, but they also carry a small risk of infection.
 If you are going to consider a stem cell therapy procedure, you should always use your own stem cells, and not someone else’s cells.

 Lipoaspirates are obtained from the abdomen or love handle area through a quick liposuction procedure.
 The gentle liposuction takes a few minutes, and the whole time in the office is an estimated 60-90 minutes.

 Does Stem Cell Therapy Work?